Varadhanayaka: Soundtrack

-Arjun Janya has composed 5 songs to the lyrics of Kaviraj and A. P. Arjun.
+Arjun Janya had composed the soundtrack collaborating with Sudeepa for the second time after the success of their previous movie Kempe Gowda (2011).
+Lyrics were written by Kaviraj and A. P. Arjun.

 Reception

 Critical response

 GS Kumar of The Times of India scored the film at 3.5 out of 5 stars and says "Chiranjeevi Sarja has done an excellent work in sentimental and action sequences.
 Sudeepa is at his best as a police officer.
 It is Ravishankar as rowdy who beats all with brilliant dialogue delivery and body language.
 Nikesha Patel impresses you as the girl next door.
 Sameera Reddy, Dharma, Sharath Lohithashwa, Mukhyamanthri Chandru, Sharan and Shobhraj have done justice to their roles.
 Music by Arjun Janya is a highlight of the movie.
 Cinematographer Rajesh Kata has done a marvellous job".
 Srikant Sriniwasa of Rediff.com scored the film at 3 out of 5 stars and says "Arjun Janya’s music is in tune with what the youngsters want to hear.
 Cinematography by Rajesh Kata is brilliant and Ravi Varma’s stunt sequences are superb.
 Varadanayaka is a mass entertainer that should be watched for Sudeepa".
 A critic from News18 India wrote "'Varadanayaka' is a must watch for Kiccha Sudeep's fans, but it will also prove enjoyable for those who like commercial revenge dramas with huge budgets".
 Shruti I. L. from DNA wrote "As for music, Baite baite... is the only song that will stay with you even after you leave the movie hall.
 So what’s our verdict?
 If you are a fan of commercial potboilers then Varadanayaka will make for an ideal weekend watch".